bhauman/figwheel-main/docs/docs/live_css.md

 You can do this one of two ways: in the **build file** or in the `figwheel-main.edn` file.

-As and example let's assuming a `dev.cljs.edn` build file.
+As an example let's assume a `dev.cljs.edn` build file.
 You can add `:css-dirs` config to the metadata in the build file like so:

 ```clojure